mctinker/Map-Tasker/README.md

 - Read file 'maptasker_changelog.json' from https://github.com/mctinker/Map-Tasker if "What's New" is selected in the GUI.
 - Use of chatgpt.com when using Ai Analysis with any of the OpenAi models.
 - New local Ai models will be loaded from https://ollama.com/library.

+## Known Issues

+- ReRun will fail after so many reruns.
+It is not clear why this happens.

 ## Contributions